Initiative

 Initiative is a game mode designed to support turn-based play where the actions of the participants are performed in a controlled order.

-At the start of every initiative, the host is responsible for describing the scene and current situation for the players.
-This includes describing details of the environment such as the layout of objects, terrain, weather, time of day or other important environmental factors to set the stage for the turn-based encounter.
+At the start of Initiative, the host is responsible for describing the scene and the players' situation.
+This includes describing details of the environment, such as the layout of objects, terrain, weather, time of day, or other critical environmental factors to set the stage for the turn-based encounter.
+Players can ask the host questions about the scene and situation and briefly discuss strategy with the other players to coordinate their character's actions and discuss teamwork.

-Following initiation, turn-based play proceeds using rounds and turns.
+Once the turn order has been established, turn-based play proceeds using rounds and turns.

 Rounds